-Join us for a free public tour to see SR 99 tunnel construction and Bertha, the world’s largest tunneling machine.
+Join us for a free public tour to see SR 99 tunnel construction at the tunnel’s south end.
 In addition to learning about our efforts to replace the viaduct, visitors will be treated to views of this massive project from a section of the Alaskan Way Viaduct that has been permanently closed to traffic.
-Even after tunneling began in summer 2013 and Bertha slowly disappeared from view, the work site is full of activity as crews support tunneling operations.
+Note: this tour does not go down into the tunnel.

-- The tours are ½ mile round trip.
-Visitors must be able walk over uneven ground and climb up and down 50 stairs.*
+- The tours are 1/2-mile round trip.
+Visitors must be able to walk over uneven ground and climb up and down 50 stairs.*

 - Tours may be canceled for any reason.
 We will do our best to accommodate the public on a future tour but we cannot guarantee that there will be space available.